 The stereo-based pedestrian location system has been tested in different scenarios with different lighting conditions (see Fig. 7) and different platforms (see Fig. 8).
 Extensive results were obtained using a prototype fully operative in the city of Guadalajara (Spain).
 Detection rates (DR) and false positive rates (FPR) are given in Table I for a set of sequences corresponding to different locations and illumination conditions.
 As can be observed the system provided very accurate results, even for nighttime conditions, with an average DR of 99% at a FPR of 1.5%.
 In addition, we have analyzed the detection delay.
-On average the 90% of the pedestrians detected by the system were tracked in less than 10 frames after they were fully visible (around 0.33 seconds).
+On average the 90% of all the detected pedestrians were detected in less than 10 frames since the pedestrian is fully visible (around 0.33 seconds).